College of A&S - Summer In Germany

 - One semester of university-level German language study or the equivalent

-- University of Leipzig dormitories
+- University of Leipzig dormitories:

-The 2014 Summer in Germany Budget Estimate shows details of the program pricing. it will help you compare programs and plan for study abroad.
+Money MattersIt is each applicant's responsibility to share information about costs with family members who need to know and understand how the payment system works.
+The 2017 Summer in Germany Estimated Budget shows details of the program pricing last summer, and the 2017 version will appear here before applications open, but no later than Thanksgiving break.
+It will help students compare programs and plan for study abroad.
 Costs are subject to change based on the number of participants.
 All Arts and Sciences programs require a $200 non-refundable deposit at the time of application.
 That amount is deducted from the program fee and payment of the deposit is explained in the "A & S Deposit Acknowledgement" within the application.

 There are a number of scholarships available for study abroad students.
 Below is a partial list to get you started

 - Presidential International Travel Fellowship, , an OU need-based scholarship for airfare.
 Deadline: February 26, 2017

 - College of Arts and Sciences Study Abroad Scholarships: 4 scholarships available to declared Arts and Sciences majors and minors who will participate in study abroad.
 Preference is given to majors participating on Arts and Sciences summer study abroad programs.
 Deadline: February 17, 2017 at 5:00 p.m.

 - Benjamin A. Gilman International Scholarship - a nationally competitive award open to PELL Grant recipients.
 Deadline: March 7, 2017